eukras/refspy/README.md

 ## Multi-language Demonstration

-The script [demo.py](https://github.com/eukras/refspy/blob/master/demo.py) will turn `demo/en_US.txt` into `demo/en_US.html`, which is used to make the following screenshots.
+The script [demo.py](https://github.com/eukras/refspy/blob/master/demo.py) will generate file like `demo/en_US.html` for all languages, which are used to make the following screenshots.

 |                                                              `en_US` ([@eukras](https://github.com/eukras))                                                               |                                                             `fr_FR` ([@a2ohm](https://www.github.com/a2ohm))                                                              |
 | :-----------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------------------------------------------------------------------: |